End of Life Care for Patients with Disorders of Consciousness

 2. List the areas that should be included in the care and treatment of the patient with Disorders of Consciousness.

-3. Why do you think a Multidisciplinary Team Approach is essential for the care of the patient with Disorders of Consciousness?
+3. Why do you think a Multidisciplinary Team Approach is essential for caring for the patient with Disorders of Consciousness?

-4. How may interventions, such as tDCS, assist in the assessment of patients with Disorders of Consciousness?
+4. How may interventions, such as tDCS, assist in assessing patients with Disorders of Consciousness?

 Families of Patients with Disorders of Consciousness